TheRealFREDP3D/Coding-Exercises/README.md

 ## Why

-I am a big fan of the "Learn in Public" principles.
+I am a big fan of the 'Learn in Public' principles.

 It put some pressure to share quality work.